zakariyasattar/Crypto-Trading/README.md

 Built around two std::map(s) (bids and asks) and kept thread-safe through an internal lock-free queue (see below).
 Every price level and order size is preserved, so we can do proper book analysis.

 **Lock-Free Queue**
-This is the backbone of the pipeline.
 New orders are pushed to the queue by the WebSocket thread and popped off by the main processing thread.
 It uses atomic pointers and hazard pointers to avoid data races and safely reclaim memory without needing locks or mutexes.

 **Hazard Pointers**
 For safe memory reclamation in concurrent environments.
 Retired nodes are only deleted when we’re sure no other thread is using them.